 Participants with a total depression score ≥ 24 on the MOOD questionnaire (CES-D) should be informed of the possibility that they are depressed and referred to their PCP for further evaluation and treatment.
-See Appendices B and C for sample scripts to follow when contacting participants with their results.
 After the depression has been evaluated and treated, a determination about the safety of continued participation in LIFE should be made.
 The PCP and any mental health professional involved in the participant's care should help with this determination.